 We all need shoes, but we don't need a closet full of high-end designer shoes.
 We need transportation, but we don't need the brand-new luxury model.
 In fact, if you can easily afford to drive a luxury car, choosing to purchase a pre-owned, fuel-efficient, mid-priced model makes a strong statement about your values.

-This is a corollary to #1.
+There will always be someone who has more than you, and competing and comparing will make you miserable.
 Be especially aware that many of the people you might emulate are being paid to promote whatever they're wearing, driving, drinking, etc.